 We are in the business of discovering, developing and commercializing small molecule drugs for the treatment of serious diseases.
-Our core purpose is to innovate to transform lives with new medicines, which we believe will create long-term value for our stockholders.
-We are in a period of rapid expansion because we are preparing for the possible launch and commercialization of telaprevir, our lead drug candidate for the treatment of hepatitis C viral infection.
-Our goal is to become a fully integrated biotechnology company with industry-leading capabilities in research, development and commercialization of innovative drugs.
+Our core purpose is to innovate to transform lives with new medicines, which we believe will create long-term value for our shareholders.
+We are in a period of rapid expansion because we are preparing for the possible launch and commercialization of telaprevir, our lead drug candidate for the treatment of hepatitis C virus, or HCV, infection.
+Our goal is to become a fully-capable biopharmaceutical company with industry-leading capabilities in research, development and commercialization of innovative drugs.

 We have built, and expect to continue to build, an executive leadership team with the expertise and experience that we need as we expand our capabilities in late-stage drug development, drug supply, registration and commercialization of pharmaceuticals.
-The market for these individuals is very competitive.
-In order to attract and retain talented executives, we aim to provide shorter-term compensation elements that rival our competitors', such as base salary, a performance-based annual cash bonus opportunity, and a generous benefits program.
+The market for these individuals is very competitive, particularly at this stage in our growth.
+Many of the companies with which we compete for executive talent are much larger and better financed than we are, with longer corporate histories, and thus may appear to potential executives to present a lower risk than we do.
+In order to attract and retain talented executives, we provide shorter-term compensation elements that rival those of our competitors, such as base salary, a performance-based annual cash bonus opportunity, and a generous benefits program.
 However, we also try to conserve our cash resources, because we require significant amounts of capital to fund our operations and are not yet profitable.
 We do not fund expensive perquisites for our executives.
-Our compensation program provides for a significant portion of each executive's annual compensation in the form of stock option grants and restricted stock grants that vest over time, or upon achievement of pre-determined goals.
+Our compensation program anticipates that a significant portion of each executive's annual compensation will be in the form of stock option grants and restricted stock grants that vest over time, or upon achievement of pre-determined goals.
+This program is designed to provide a significant return to our employees if we are successful, in part to balance the perception of higher risk.
 We expect the value of these grants to reflect our performance over the longer term.
-We believe that the inclusion of equity-based awards in our compensation program will attract and motivate executives to set and achieve goals that drive us to long-term success.
+We believe that including equity-based awards in our compensation program attracts and motivates executives to set and achieve goals that drive us to long-term success.